Blogs

 State of Disability Justice and Institutional Mechanisms in India

--Arushi Singh The jurisprudence on disability in India, albeit recent, has charted an unusual course.
+The jurisprudence on disability in India, albeit recent, has charted an unusual course.
 The courts have increasingly resorted to judicial activism to interpret and reinterpret the laws, and have gone beyond the four corners of the legislations in the endeavour of delivering justice.
-With time, the discourse and narratives…
+With time, the discourse and narratives on disability coming from the corridors of the courts have noticeably evolved, with a willingness to embrace inclusion beyond the lens of mere charity and welfare.

 Landmark Judgments on Disability Rights in India

-– Arushi Singh On the International Day of Persons with Disabilities we list down the judgments by the Supreme Court of India that have defined the jurisprudence on disability rights in the country.
-Jeeja Ghosh v.
-Union of India – (2016) 1 SCC 161 The petitioner was de-seated from the flight…
+On the International Day of Persons with Disabilities, we list down the judgments that defined the jurisprudence on disability rights in India.

 The law of the book and the law in action